 The owners, Kay and Sam, just opened up their workshop space and storefront in Steamboat in 2020.
 You can always see their work on their website and they currently have a display at the Standard Gallery too.

 Coleman’s Haberdashery Leathergoods

 How about a bison leather tote that also holds your cowboy hat?
 Coleman’s Haberdashery has that and many more western inspired leather goods.

-“We wanted something that was iconic western heritage, mixed with kind of a contemporary like mountain lifestyle,” explained Vince – creator and owner of Coleman’s Haberdashery.
+“We wanted something that was iconic western heritage, mixed with a kind of a contemporary like mountain lifestyle,” explained Vince – creator and owner of Coleman’s Haberdashery.

-Coleman’s specialize in all-bison leather accessories.
+Coleman’s specializes in all-bison leather accessories.
 Sustainability is important to Coleman’s as they source bison locally from Colorado and use the byproducts in the food industry.
-Vince chose bison for the durability, it’s 30% to 40% greater in strength than cow hide.
+Vince chose bison for its durability, it’s 30% to 40% greater in strength than cowhide.

 A Nod to the Old West

 He started off with wallets that were more durable and functional for mountain town living and then integrated women’s accessories and totes.
-He uses the term haberdashy as a little tip of the hat to the Western days when the haberdashery (men’s accessory shop) was actually here in the here in the Western United States.
+He uses the term haberdashery as a little tip of the hat to the Western days when the haberdashery (men’s accessory shop) was actually here in the Western United States.

 Vince learned his craft by reading up on it and working with older leather workers who specialized in saddles in the region.
 Sadly, there has been a big decline in this type of work, but hopefully, people like Vince will bring this trade back to the forefront.
 He does everything by hand; everything is cut by hand, punched by hand stitched by hand.
 He even took out a wallet and showed me how he does the hand stitching!